jordanisaacs/dotfiles/README.md

 }
 ```

 The name of the peer must match the hostname of the machine.
 Firewall ports for wireguard are automatically opened up using the configured network interfaces from another module (*./modules/system/networking*).
+Age encrypted secrets wireguard keys are automatically setup with `agenix` (see notes on secrets management below).
 Peer lists are automatically set up using the tags list.

 How peer tags work: